 Four Top Tips for Keeping a Clean Home

 A busy family home is often a hive of activity.
 Whether it’s family activities on the weekend, or just day-to- day life during the week, there’s always something happening.
 Although it’s interesting, and definitely keeps us on our toes, it often means there’s one thing that’s completely unavoidable – THE MESS.
 One minute your home could be a clean haven, the next it can look like an absolute bombsite.
 Whilst it’s a given that your home will be messy from time to time, there are some tips and tricks you can use.
 We’ve gathered 4 of our favourite ways of preventing hourly cleaning by keeping on top of mess.
+One job I really hate is cleaning the windows, it is really messy & takes forever to make sure they are streak free!
+I found some great money saving tips for window treatments.

 Take off your shoes